 Past scholars include: Former Deputy Prime Minister Dr. Ziad Bahaa El-Din; Vice Minister of Finance for Fiscal Policy Ahmed Kouchouk; Former Ambassador of the Arab Republic of Egypt to Rwanda and the new Legal Council of the African Union, Dr. Namira Negm; AUC economy professor Dr. Hania El-Sholakamy; and Head of EGX Mohamed Farid.

 His Excellency Ambassador John Casson said: "After 33 years funding world-beating Egyptians to study at Britain’s best universities for 33 years, Chevening is now bigger and better than ever.
 We have doubled our funding with 450 scholars since 2014 and we are seeing world record numbers of Egyptian applying.
 As we send this inspiring and talented new group of scholars to Britain, what better way to fire their ambition than the example of world Champion Nour El-Sherbini?
 When we give Egyptians the chance there is no limit to what they will achieve - that’s why Britain aims to be Egypt’s number 1 education partner."

 Nour El-Sherbiny said: "It is a pleasure being part of today’s event.
 It is inspiring to see Egyptians trying to achieve their goals.
 It is a great opportunity to enjoy this experience and work on achieving their dreams.
 I look forward to meeting them after they come back as they work on making Egypt stronger."

 Applications for next year’s Chevening Scholarship are now open and will close in 7 November 2017.
 Scholars must be Egyptian nationals with an undergraduate degree, at least two years work experience, and meet an English language requirement in order to be eligible to apply.

-Distributed by APO on behalf of British Embassy Cairo.
+Distributed by APO Group on behalf of British Embassy Cairo.